robenkleene/design-references/cinema-4d/cinema-4d-pyro.md

 - `Blackbody`: A method of simulating light and heat based on physics.
 Cooler temperatures emit red or orange colors, hotter temperatures emit white or bluish light.
 - There doesn't seem to be a way to make the pyro simulation start on an earlier frame
+- To confine the pyro simulation inside another object, add the `Simulation > Collider` tag to the other object

 ## Cache